danielbodnar/awesome-stars/README.md

 - [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
 - [yorek/ssis-dashboard](https://github.com/yorek/ssis-dashboard) - HTML5 SQL Server Integration Services Dashboard
 - [formspree/formspree](https://github.com/formspree/formspree) - The successor to this repository is actively maintained at https://formspree.io.
 Its source code is not available

+## flipperzero

+- [djsime1/awesome-flipperzero](https://github.com/djsime1/awesome-flipperzero) - 🐬 A collection of awesome resources for the Flipper Zero device.

 ## flutter